colinangusmackay/family-tree/index.md

 At the bottom of each page there are contact links.
 You can either [contact me via email at github@colinmackay.scot](mailto:github@colinmackay.scot?subject=Family%20tree%20of%20Colin%20Mackay), or [raise an issue in GitHub](https://github.com/colinangusmackay/family-tree/issues/new?title=Issue%20or%20request%20from%20the%20homepage).
 The links at the bottom of the page will pre-populate the email subject or GitHub issue with the page you are on.
 The email link will only work if you have an email client set up for the browser to open.

-## The information

 ## The Geeky Bit

 If you are interested in the software side of it.
 I am using:
-* [FamilyTree 9](https://www.syniumsoftware.com/macfamilytree) - To store and catalogue the information on my Mac.
+* [FamilyTree 10](https://www.syniumsoftware.com/macfamilytree) - To store and catalogue the information on my Mac.
-* [MobileFamilyTree 9](https://www.syniumsoftware.com/mobilefamilytree) - To store and catalogue the information on my iPad.
+* [MobileFamilyTree 10](https://www.syniumsoftware.com/mobilefamilytree) - To store and catalogue the information on my iPad.
 Both the iPad and Mac versions are sync'ed.
 * [GitKraken](https://www.gitkraken.com) - To move the raw data from FamilyTree to [GitHub.com](https://github.com).
 * [Stravaig Gedcom](https://github.com/Stravaig-Projects/Gedcom) - My own rendering software (a work in progress) written in C#.
 * [Jekyll](https://jekyllrb.com/) - A Ruby based transformer that generates this site.